ibm-cloud-docs/FileStorage/migrate-file-storage-encrypted-file-storage.md

 Enhanced {{site.data.keyword.filestorage_full}} is now available in all [data centers](/docs/overview?topic=overview-locations#data-centers).
 The preferred migration path is to provision an enhanced {{site.data.keyword.filestorage_short}} volume, then connect to both volumes simultaneously and transfer data directly from one volume to another.
 The specifics depend on your operating system and whether the data is expected to change during the copy operation.
 {: shortdesc}

 All new {{site.data.keyword.filestorage_short}} volumes that are provisioned in these data centers have a different mount point than nonencrypted volumes.
-To ensure you're using the correct mount point for both storage volumes, you can view the mount point information in the {{site.data.keyword.filestorage_short}} Details page in the console.
+To make sure that you're using the correct mount point for both storage volumes, you can view the mount point information in the {{site.data.keyword.filestorage_short}} Details page in the console.
 You can also access the correct mount point through an API call: `SoftLayer_Network_Storage::getNetworkMountAddress()`.
 {: tip}

 You don't need to follow this process if your Storage received an upgrade to the Storage-as-a-Service package as part of the ongoing hardware refresh process.